SF-WDI-LABS/tunely-angular/docs/angular/sprint1.md

 </body>
 ```
--display the initialized data from your controller in the view
+-Display the initialized data from your controller in the view
 ```html
 <p><b>albumsIndexCtrl.newAlbum:</b> {{albumsIndexCtrl.newAlbum}}</p>
 ```